lgwillmore/statsd4k/README.md

 ## Composability

-The `StatsD4KClient` provides composable components for customization of:
+The `StatsD4KClient` provides composable components for customization of Serialization and Sending of messages.

-- Serialization with the `StatsDSerializer` interface.
-  - StatsDSerializerBase
-  - StatsDSerializerNewRelic
-- Sending with the `StatsDSender` interface.
-  - StatsDSenderUDP

 ## Tag Support
 The client interface also provides `Tag` parameters for use with backends such as `New Relic` and `Datadog` (as long as the serializers and senders are compatible)

 ## Gradle